sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-01/chapter-02/README.md

 # Put it to the test

-Before writing the TicTacToe contract, we first create an empty contract `TicTacToe` in the editor on the right.
+Before writing the Tic Tac Toe contract, we first find the position of `TODO` in the editor on the right (this is the case in all subsequent chapters), and create an empty contract `TicTacToe`.

-When everything is done, click the "Submit" button below to submit your answers.
+Click the "Show Answer" button below to display the answer.